 We can accept any number of skins.
 Each is tracked individually through the production process so you can be sure you’re getting back the skins you send.

 In a word: luxurious!
 We produce finished skins with a soft, shiny wool or hair coat and a supple suede back.
-The color of the finished leather is a warm tan or peach tone from the color of the tannin.
-The natural process of veg-tanning does draw the sinuous tissue of the skin tighter than in industrial chemical processes, so the leather has a denser feel to it (chemical processes create a more elastic or chewy leather).
-Naturally tanned sheep and goat skins will soften and drape more with use.
+The color of the finished leather is a warm tan or peach tone from the tannin’s color.
+The natural process of veg-tanning does draw the sinuous tissue of the skin tighter than in industrial chemical processes, so the leather has a denser feel (chemical processes create a more elastic or chewy leather).
+Naturally-tanned sheep and goat skins will soften and drape more with use.

 Our process was developed and optimized for hair-on tanning of sheep and goat skins.
 We can also tan alpaca hides using the same method.
-Due to size limitations and hunting laws we do not tan cattle or wild animals.
+We are currently exploring offering other tanning services, so please sign up to receive our newsletter here.